Should I Become a School Principal?

 Step 1: Earn a Bachelor's Degree

-- Take employment as a substitute teacher during college.
+Take employment as a substitute teacher during college.
 Some states let aspiring teachers work as substitutes while still attending college.
 Those interested in becoming substitutes should get in touch with their state board of education; special permits or licenses may be available.
 Working as a substitute teacher offers the chance to gain experience in the classroom and improve the skills required to be successful as a teacher, such as effective communication and classroom management.
 Additionally, working as a substitute teacher permits future teachers to obtain knowledge from seasoned professionals.

 Step 2: Get a Teaching Certificate

 All states require public school teachers to be licensed before they can start teaching.
 Licensing requirements vary by state, but most licensing boards require candidates to complete a bachelor's degree and a supervised internship that includes classroom teaching.
-Candidates must also frequently pass a state licensing exam that tests general teaching skills, methods and subject knowledge.
-Aside from a bachelor's degree and a student teaching internship, certification requirements for teacher differ by state.
+Candidates must also frequently pass a state licensing exam that tests general teaching skills, methods, and subject knowledge.
+Aside from a bachelor's degree and a student teaching internship, certification requirements for teacher vary by state.

 Step 3: Gain Work Experience

 Before advancing into school administration positions, many principals gain motivational, leadership and communication skills as teachers.
-Acquiring work experience in the education field supplies aspiring principals with the basis to comprehend the teaching field, the teacher's responsibilities and classroom practice.
+Acquiring work experience in the education field supplies aspiring principals with the basis to comprehend the teaching field, the teacher's responsibilities, and classroom practice.
 Additionally, it's typical for states to expect a couple of years of teaching experience to acquire licensure as a principal.
 The years of experience required varies by state, so individuals should check with the state to find out exact requirements.

 Step 4: Complete a Graduate Degree

 Teachers prepare for advancement into school principal positions by earning a master's or doctoral degree in education leadership or educational administration.
 Master's degree programs in education administration typically take two years to complete and may require students to hold a teaching license prior to enrollment.
-Courses may include instruction supervision, curriculum development, administrative leadership, school law and school finance.
+Courses may include instruction supervision, curriculum development, administrative leadership, school law, and school finance.
 Students may be required to complete internships and capstone projects in order to graduate.